hellarafa/ARM-Projects/README.md

 A link to a reference I used to help me get started can be found [here][1].
 I don't have an ACME board but the process is completely the same.

 ### Linux Cross-Compilation to ARM.
-Taking the helloworld.s code for example, [see here](./asm/Hello-World/hello.s), the first thing we need to do is use the assembler to create the object file.
+Taking the [helloworld.s](./asm/Hello-World/hello.s) code for example, the first thing we need to do is use the assembler to create the object file.
 Since we are coding this from an Intel-based Ubuntu VM, we will use a different assembler.
 ```bash
 arm-linux-gnueabi-as -o hello.o hello.s
 ```